VasylPosmit/vp/content/about.md

 type: misc

 # change these
-jobTitle: Engineer | Strategist | Knowledge Explorer
+jobTitle: Software Engineer and Knowledge Explorer
 name: Vasyl Posmit
 bio: true
 # icon: ":coffee:"
 ---
-Distill knowledge into action. \n\n
+> Distill knowledge into action.

+About Vasyl:
-About Vasyl: professional and personal :+1:
+I will add professional and personal soon :+1: